alelv/yelp_api/questions.md

 - why should I put all my requires in yelp_api.rb?

+- everything added to gitignore will not be added to repository
+- environment variable, access it anywhere in ruby, lets you go to production easily

 GIT CHEAT SHEET ************************************ ~/yelp_api // ♥ > git add .
 ~/yelp_api // ♥ > git commit -m "wires up cli class to executable"